thiagowfx/thiagowfx.github.io/content/posts/2024-12-20-git-push-force-with-style.md

 > the meantime.
 If the branch on the remote repository has not diverged (i.e.,
 > no new commits were pushed by others), your push will be allowed.
 If someone
 > else has pushed changes, the push will be rejected, ensuring you do not
-> accidentally overwrite someone else’s work.
+> accidentally overwrite someone else's work.

 [(via)](https://medium.com/@sahilsahilbhatia/git-push-force-with-lease-vs-force-ecae72601e80).